 Testing for Adrenal Fatigue

-To evaluate adrenal output I recommend a salivary cortisol test in which the patient simply collects saliva at different times during the day, such as 8 am, noon, 4 and 8 pm.
+To evaluate adrenal output I recommend a salivary cortisol test in which the patient simply collects saliva at different times during the day, first at 30 minutes after awakening to catch the days peak level, then 12, 4 and 8 pm.
 In this manner we can see what the cortisol level is doing throughout the day and it is convenient for patients.

 Treatment of Adrenal Fatigue